About this exciting Opportunity

-- 9-day fortnight & Flexible Work Arrangements considered (including tele-working where possible)
+- 9-day fortnight and Flexible Work Arrangements considered (including tele-working where possible)

-- Perth - It is a requirement of this role that you are and remain fully vaccinated against COVID-19.
+2. It is a requirement of this role that you are and remain fully vaccinated against COVID-19.
 Please note the sighting of proof of vaccination will be required as a pre commencement requirement.
-Townsville - AIMS strongly encourages all employees to be fully vaccinated against COVID-19.
-Whilst it is not currently a mandatory requirement for this role, AIMS reserves the right to review its position and policy on mandatory vaccinations.
-It may therefore become a mandatory requirement for this role in the future.

 Below you will also find a link to our Recruitment Application Guide which details the necessity to submit your statements addressing your suitability against the selection criteria within the scope of the position description, which are detailed in the Candidate Information Pack.

 Submitting your Application: